On the rationality of algebraic monodromy groups of compatible systems: Introduction

 \subsection{The structure of the paper}

-The paper is structured on two metatheorems of Theorems \ref{thm1} and \ref{thm2} respectively.
-Roughly speaking, a metatheorem states that if a family of connected reductive algebraic subgroups $\bG_\lambda\hookrightarrow\GL_{n,E_\lambda}$ indexed by $\lambda\in\mathcal{P}_{E,f}^{(p)}$ (resp. $\mathcal{P}_{E,f}$) satisfies some conditions, then there exist a common $E$-form of the family of the subgroups (or the representations).
+The paper is structured on the purely algebraic main theorems \ref{meta1} and \ref{meta2} in next section.
+Roughly speaking, it states that if a family of connected reductive algebraic subgroups $\bG_\lambda\hookrightarrow\GL_{n,E_\lambda}$ indexed by $\lambda\in\mathcal{P}_{E,f}^{(p)}$ (resp. $\mathcal{P}_{E,f}$) satisfies some conditions, then there exist a common $E$-form of the family of the subgroups (resp. the representations).
 The results in $\mathsection1.2$ are established in two big steps.
-Firstly, we state and prove the metatheorems in $\mathsection2$.
-The proofs require different techniques from representation theory and Galois cohomology.
-A key section is the local-global aspects of Galois cohomology $\mathsection2.5$.
-Secondly, we prove Theorems \ref{thm1} and \ref{thm2} in $\mathsection3$ by checking that the conditions of the metatheorems are satisfied for the family of algebraic monodromy groups of the $E$-compatible systems and applying the metatheorems.
-The characteristic $p$ case is direct due to Theorem \ref{Chin}.
+Firstly, we state and prove the main theorems in $\mathsection2$ which require different techniques from representation theory and Galois cohomology.
+The notation and diagrams we developed in $\mathsection2$ are very much influenced by the work \cite{Hu18}.
+A crucial step to the existence of a common $E$-form in the main theorem is based on the local-global aspects of Galois cohomology $\mathsection2.5$.
+Secondly, we prove Theorems \ref{thm1}, \ref{thmcrys}, and \ref{thm2} in $\mathsection3$ by checking that the conditions of the main theorems are satisfied for the corresponding family of algebraic monodromy groups of the $E$-compatible systems and applying the main theorems.
+For the characteristic $p$ case, to prove Theorem \ref{thm1} (resp.
+Theorem \ref{thmcrys}) by main theorem \ref{meta1} (resp. \ref{meta2}), the required conditions are ensured by Theorem \ref{Chin} (resp. recent work \cite{D'Ad20}, see Theorem \ref{DAd}).
 The characteristic zero case is more involved.
 It requires the results of formal bi-character ($\mathsection2.2$c'-bi) and invariance of roots to compensate for the lack of the rigidity condition \ref{Chin}(iii).
 The information at the real place (Proposition \ref{anisoreal}) and a finite place (ordinary representation $V_p$) are also needed.
 The other results in $\mathsection1.2$ will also be established in $\mathsection3$.
-The statements that we quote are named using alphabets and the statements that we prove are named using numbers.
+The statements that we quote are named using alphabets (e.g., Theorem \ref{thm0}) and the statements that we prove are named using numbers (e.g., Theorem \ref{thm1}).